Skip to content

 You don’t have to be a gear head to enjoy the raceway.
 The flat 2-mile road course is a favorite of the bicycle racing community, with races Monday and Tuesday evenings from May through August.
 The Short Track Series is perfect for mountain bike and cyclocross fans.

 If you’re more comfortable on your feet, there’s still plenty to do.
 PIR hosts a wide variety of runs, walks and obstacle events each year.
-Popular events include the intense and muddy Rugged Maniac 5k or the whimsical, family-friendly Bubble Run.
+Popular events have included the intense and muddy Rugged Maniac 5k and more obstacle events can be found on Portland International Raceway’s website.

 If you’d rather lace up your running shoes for a good cause, the raceway has you covered.
 PIR hosts fundraising running/walking events for many local and national charities.
 Event organizers donate more than $100,000 per year to important causes.
 Events include the Walk To End Alzheimers and the JDRF Walk To Cure Diabetes.